vectronic/homebridge-alarm-panel/README.md

 * *Armed*: This is automatically managed by the plugin: It is turned on after `arm_delay` seconds subsequent to the *Away* switch being turned on and it is immediately turned off when the *Away* switch is turned off.
-* *Tripped*: HomeKit automation should be configured to turn this on when entry is detected (e.g. via an entry detection accessory) ONLY if the *Armed* switch is on.
-The state can be set manually but it is not the intended scenario.
+* *Tripped*: HomeKit automation should be configured to turn this on when entry is detected (e.g. via an entry detection accessory).
+The on state will ONLY take effect if the *Armed* switch is on.
+The state can be set manually via the Home app but it is not the intended usage.
 * *Alarming*: This is automatically managed by the plugin: It is turned on after `alarm_delay` seconds subsequent to the *Tripped* switch being turned on and it is immediately turned off when the *Away* switch is turned off.
 HomeKit automation should be configured so that an alert is sent (e.g. via an SMS notification accessory) when this is turned on.